 Naruto leaped at him, grinning madly with both arms outstretched (although Sasuke hadn't registered it then).
 The resulting thump against the door as Sasuke fell back against it would've annoyed him, but they were kissing by then and nothing was as important as the glorious heat of Naruto's mouth on his.

 They touched each other as they kissed, hungry fingers sliding into hair and and tugging, eager hands running over clothed shoulders and arms.
 When they finally broke apart, they stared at each other.

 Naruto beamed at him and cupped his face with both hands.

 "Okaeri, Sasuke," he returned softly before kissing him again.

-It didn't take long for the kiss to heat up once more and soon, Sasuke's vest and shirt, and Naruto's sleeping tee landed on the floor.
-They probably would have ended up giving their innocence to each other on the floor right there and then, but Sasuke found the strength to push Naruto away.
+It didn't take long for the kiss to heat up once more, and for Sasuke's vest, shirt and Naruto's sleeping tee to land on the floor.
+They probably would have ended up giving their innocence to each other right there and then, but somehow, Sasuke found the strength to push Naruto away.

 "Sasuke," Naruto whined.

 "I'm tired and hungry and filthy," Sasuke informed him.
 "Bath and food first if you want me awake for anything else."

 Naruto blinked and then he beamed.
 He disappeared inside his bedroom and reappeared with a damp towel which he tossed at Sasuke.

 "Get going, teme.
 Instant ramen only takes minutes to prepare, you know!"